gtraines/OpenMFD/README.md

 ## Installation
 Install the NodeJS and NPM (Node Package Manager) appropriate for your operating system.
 Download the source via git or ZIP file.
-Navigate to that directory and run the commands:
+Navigate to that directory and run
     npm install

 ## Running the application